 The curriculum is important, of course, but it’s significantly more important to manage your own time and speak and read as much Chinese as you can during your free time.

 Many foreign companies have offices or factories in Chengdu

-As the East coast has become more saturated, the Chinese government does it utmost to steer new investments towards the Central, Southwestern and Western parts of China.
-Chengdu is the major metropolis in Southwestern China and benefits much of this.
+As the East coast has become more saturated, the Chinese government does its utmost to steer new investments toward the Central, Southwestern, and Western parts of China.
+Chengdu is the major metropolis in Southwestern China and benefits much from this.

-If you plan to work in China, Chengdu can be one of you better options.
+If you plan to work in China, Chengdu can be one of your better options.

 International city, but with a strong local Chinese culture

 Despite not being as international and developed as Shanghai, Shenzhen and Beijing, Chengdu has a population of 18 million people that attracts increasingly more expats and students from overseas.

 Yet Chengdu has preserved a strong Chinese culture that can’t really be found in places like Shenzhen and in Shanghai.